rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 python setup.py develop
 ```

-Now, we should be able to start a python console or Jupyter notebook in and directory and import our package:
+Now, we should be able to start a python console, IPython console, or Jupyter notebook in and directory and import our package:

 ```shell
 (plymi_test_env) C:\Users\plymi_person>ipython